Cynthia Nielsen: Overview of work

-Nielsen's early research (from 2009–2013) focuses primarily on how subjects, on the one hand, are socially constructed, and on the other, actively resist sociopolitical, economic, cultural, and other forces in order to shape their subjectivities.
-For example, her work on Frederick Douglass and Frantz Fanon analyzes how racialized and colonized subjectivities are constructed and highlights how agents employ various strategies in order to resist, reconfigure, and subvert dehumanizing structures, discourses, and practices.
+Nielsen's early research focused primarily on how subjects, on the one hand, are socially constructed, and on the other, actively resist sociopolitical, economic, cultural, and other forces in order to shape their subjectivities.
+Her work on Frederick Douglass and Frantz Fanon analyzes how racialized and colonized subjectivities are constructed and highlights how agents employ various strategies in order to resist, reconfigure, and subvert dehumanizing structures, discourses, and practices.
 Her work on Foucault and Douglass shows how Douglass was cognizant of the disciplinary power at work in Covey's panoptic gaze.

-In light of her background and experience as a jazz musician, Nielsen frequently brings music, and jazz in particular, into conversation with philosophy, discussing not only the philosophical and theoretical aspects of music, but also the ethical and sociopolitical dimensions.
-Her book, Gadamer's Hermeneutical Aesthetics: Art as a Performative, Dynamic, Communal Event (Routledge, 2023), brings Gadamer's hermeneutics into conversation with the practices of Free Jazz, Banksy's street art, and African American artist Romare Bearden.
+In light of her background and experience as a jazz musician, Nielsen's book, Gadamer's Hermeneutical Aesthetics: Art as a Performative, Dynamic, Communal Event (Routledge, 2023), brings Gadamer's hermeneutics into conversation with the practices of free jazz, Banksy's street art, and African American artist Romare Bearden.

-Because Nielsen's work is interdisciplinary and explores a wide range of cultural, ethical, sociopolitical, and hermeneutical issues, her work has been appropriated by scholars in multiple disciplines including not only philosophy but also sociology, psychology, theology, postcolonial studies, ethnomusicology, critical race theory, literary theory, and political theory.
-For example, in her review of Nielsen's book, Foucault, Douglass, Fanon, and Scotus in Dialogue, Dr. Renee Harrison, describes Nielsen's work as "a significant interdisciplinary contribution to the fields of philosophy, religion, history, and African American studies."
+Nielsen's work is interdisciplinary and explores a wide range of cultural, ethical, sociopolitical, and hermeneutical issues.
+In her review of Nielsen's book, Foucault, Douglass, Fanon, and Scotus in Dialogue, Dr. Renee Harrison, describes Nielsen's work as "a significant interdisciplinary contribution to the fields of philosophy, religion, history, and African American studies".
+Andrii Hnativ’s review of Ethical and Hermeneutical Reflections on War, Violence, and Responsibility: Listening to Ukrainian Voices highlights both its interdisciplinary character and discusses the book's hermeneutical approach of engaging Ukrainian voices through enacted textual dialogues.

-Her current research (since 2014) concentrates on Hans-Georg Gadamer's hermeneutical philosophy with a special interest in his hermeneutical aesthetics and reflections on the ontology of art as a communicative and communal event.